 INVESTIGATIONS - SUPERVISION

 The Eaton Police Department is a 24 hour operation with officers on duty round the clock to assist you.
-Our business office is open Monday through Friday from 8:00 a.m. to 5:00 p.m. excluding weekends and holidays.
+The Police citizen service window, located in the lobby is open Monday through Friday from 8:00 a.m. to 5:00 p.m. excluding weekends and holidays.
 VIN checks are available Monday through Friday from 8:00 a.m. to 5:00 p.m.
 There is a ten dollar charge for this service, payable in advance.
 No VIN checks are conducted after 5:00 p.m. or on weekends.
-The Eaton Police Department does not offer fingerprinting services.
-Persons needing to be fingerprinted should go to the Weld County Jail, Monday through Friday from 8:00 a.m. to 5:00 p.m.
-There is a ten dollar charge and proper identification is required.
-The jail is located at 2110 "O" Street in Greeley.
+The Eaton Police Department offers fingerprinting services.
+Fingerprinting for civil or employment background checks are offered Monday through Friday from 8:00 a.m. to 5:00 p.m.
+There is a twenty dollar charge and proper identification is required.

 It is unlawful for any minor who has not reached his or her sixteenth birthday to be or remain upon any streets or alleys or other public places within the Town, or to remain in any establishment open to the public generally within the Town, between the hours of 11:00 p.m. and 5:00 a.m., except:

 (1) When accompanied by a parent, guardian or other person having legal care or custody of such minor; or

 (3) When such minor is in the custody of and accompanied by a person who has reached his or her eighteenth birthday and who has in his or her possession the written consent of such parent, guardian or other person having legal care or custody of such minor.